renovatebot/renovate/.github/contributing.md

 PRs will always be squashed by us when we merge your work.
 Commit as many times as you need in your pull request branch.

+If you are updating your PR branch from within the GitHub PR interface, then only use the default "Update branch" button.

 Force pushing a PR is OK when:

 - you need to make large changes on a PR which require a full review anyway